zhenkewu/CFRL/JOSS/paper.md

   \floatsetup[figure]{capposition=top}
 ---

+[^1] JZ and JW contributed equally to this work.

 # Summary

 Reinforcement learning (RL) aims to learn and evaluate a sequential decision-making rule, often referred to as a “policy”, that maximizes expected discounted cumulative rewards to optimize population-level benefit in an environment across possibly infinitely many time steps.
-RL has gained popularity in fields such as healthcare, banking, autonomous driving, and more recently large language model pre-training.
+RL has gained popularity in fields such as healthcare, banking, autonomous driving, and, more recently, large language model pre-training.
 However, the sequential decisions made by an RL algorithm may disadvantage individuals with certain values of a sensitive attribute (e.g., race/ethnicity, income, gender, education level).
 An RL algorithm learns an optimal policy that makes decisions based on observed state variables.
 If certain values of the sensitive attribute influence the state variables in a way that influences the policy, such as by leading the policy to systematically withhold services from an individual, unfairness will result.
 For example, Hispanics may under-report their pain levels due to cultural factors, misleading a fairness-blind RL agent to assign less therapist time to them [@piette2023powerED].
-Deployment of RL algorithms without careful fairness considerations can raise concerns and erode public trust in high-stake settings.
+Deployment of RL algorithms without careful fairness considerations can raise concerns and erode public trust in high-stakes settings.

-To formally define and address the fairness problem in sequential decision making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that ensures CF. A policy is counterfactually fair if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
+To formally define and address the fairness problem in sequential decision-making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that ensures CF. A policy is counterfactually fair if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
 In this light, the data preprocessing algorithm ensures CF by constructing new state variables that are not impacted by the sensitive attribute(s).
 The reward values in the data are also preprocessed, but the purpose of preprocessing the rewards is to improve the value of the learned optimal policy rather than ensure CF. We refer interested readers to @wang2025cfrl for more technical details.